john-b-edwards/NFLData.jl/README.md

 ## Terms of Use
 This package is released as open source under the MIT License.
 NFL data accessed by this package belong to their respective owners, and are governed by their terms of use.

+## Logo Attribution
+The NFLData.jl logo is sourced from [Font Awesome Free 5.2.0 by @fontawesome](https://fontawesome.com).
+It has been remixed from its original form under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/deed.en) license.